zipvilization/Zipvilization/world/time/index.md

 | State | +32 cycles |
 | Kingdom | +64 cycles |

-The `+` matters.

-A City inherits the development of its Farm.
+A City inherits Farm development.

 A State inherits the development below it.

 A Kingdom inherits the development beneath it.

-The world does not restart its clock every time a new territorial threshold is crossed.
+The world does not restart its biological history at each level.

 > **Development accumulates.**